bgrasmo/100daysofcode/sections-31-37/Section-32.md

 Create util directory and an authentication.js file in it for adding authentication information to the session.

 #### <b>Finishing authentication and user login</b>

+So far we have no check to see if a user is actually authenticated, so let's add that.
+Add 'check-auth.js' file in middlewares directory.

+We can now check if 'locals.isAuth' is set in our header, and then show a logout button as a temporary visual confirmation that the we're logged in.

+#### <b>Add logout functionality</b>